America's Next Top Model

-America's Next Top Model (abbreviated ANTM and Top Model) is an American reality television series and interactive competition in which a number of aspiring models compete for the title of "America's Next Top Model" and a chance to begin their career in the modeling industry.
-Created by Tyra Banks, who also serves as an executive producer, and developed by Ken Mok and Kenya Barris, the series premiered in May 2003, and aired semiannually until 2012, then annually from 2013.
+America's Next Top Model (abbreviated ANTM and Top Model) is an American reality television series and interactive competition in which a number of aspiring contestants compete for the title of "America's Next Top Model" and a chance to begin their career in the modeling industry.
+Created by Tyra Banks, who also serves as an executive producer, and developed by Ken Mok and Kenya Barris, the series premiered in May 2003, and aired semi-annually until 2012, then annually from 2013 to 2018.

 The first six seasons (referred to as "cycles") aired on UPN, before UPN merged with The WB to create The CW in 2006.
 The following sixteen cycles aired on The CW until the series was first cancelled in October 2015.
-The series was revived in 2016 and has been airing on VH1 ever since.
+The series was revived in 2016, and it aired on VH1 up until the show's final cancellation in 2018.
 The series was among the highest-rated programs on UPN and was the highest-rated show on The CW from 2007 to 2010.
 Advertisers paid $61,315 per 30-second slot during the 2011–12 television season, the highest of any series on The CW.
 The first 22 cycles of the series and cycle 24 were presented by Banks, while cycle 23 was presented by Rita Ora.
-The series also employs a panel of two or three additional judges, a creative director and a runway coach.
+The series also employs a panel of two or three additional judges, a creative director, and a runway coach.

-Cycles 1–16, 19 and 23–24 each consisted of a cast of 10–15 female contestants with no previous participation on the series.
-Cycle 17's cast consisted entirely of previous participants, while cycle 18's had seven new contestants and seven former Britain's Next Top Model participants.
+Cycles 1–16, 19, and 23–24 each consisted of a cast of 10–15 female contestants with no previous participation on the series.
+Cycle 17's cast consisted entirely of previous participants, while cycle 18's cast had seven new contestants and seven former Britain's Next Top Model participants.
 Cycles 20–22 featured male contestants in the contest, including two male winners.
 As of April 2018, 24 people have won the competition.
 Winners typically receive a feature in a magazine and a contract with a modeling agency, among other prizes.
 The series is the originator of the international Top Model franchise.
 Over fifty versions of the series have been produced internationally.